platformsh/template-builder/templates/moinmoin/files/README.md

 MoinMoin is a wiki engine written for Python 2.7.
 This project is a fork of [MoinMoin 1.9](https://github.com/moinwiki/moin-1.9/tree/master/wiki) configured to run on Platform.sh.
 You can find more information about the MoinMoin project on [Github](https://github.com/moinwiki/moin-1.9/tree/master/wiki) or on their [website](https://moinmo.in/).

-All configuration files and page content are initialized here in `wiki`, but they are moved to the mounted directory `mywiki` during deployment so that the wiki engine is writable.
+All configuration files and page content are initialized here in `wiki`, but they are moved to the mounted directory `mywiki` during deployment so you can modify the wiki's content.

 ## Starting a new project